-Researchers Across the Globe – Are You Ready for a Challenge?
+Researchers Across the Globe – Let’s build a digital forest!

 Let’s plant the digital forest together!
 What is this all about?
 There is an ongoing debate about whether saving paper has anything to do with saving trees and whether the rise of digital technology is better or worse for the environment.